 Let me explain…

 Suppose you run an e-commerce business of furniture.
 You need to showcase your product.
-You have got the right quality products for your customers, and you did the photography of those products.
-But the pictures don’t look convincing due to the correct color balance and light on it.
-It seems complicated to differentiate your product from its background.
+You have the right quality products for your customers, and you photographed those products.
+But the pictures must look more convincing due to the correct color balance and light.
+It doesn’t seem very easy to differentiate your product from its background.

 Therefore, you need to retouch photos.
 You need to separate the product from its background.